 This is the first of the changes we'll be talking about that affects iPad only, so apologies to iPhone owners for the present.
 We'll have more for you shortly.

 The app dock has been part of iOS since the launch of the first iPhone, but this is the first time it's changed significantly.
-The dock is now accessible from more places, can contain more icons (including some smart elements), and supports drag-and-dropping for quick multitasking.
+The dock is now accessible from more places, can contain more icons (including some smart elements such as suggested and recent apps - here's how to get rid of extra dock apps), and supports drag-and-dropping for quick multitasking.

 The old dock was just a row of app icons at the bottom of the Home screen: the only thing that distinguished it from the rest of the interface was that it was more flexible in number of icons (anywhere from zero to six), and it stayed there when you swiped to later Home screens.

 Now it's accessible from pretty much anywhere; do a short swipe up from the bottom of the screen within an app, just as you used to do to bring up Control Centre, and the dock appears instead.